dtolnay/syn/README.md

 available.

-- **`derive`** *(enabled by default)* — Data structures for representing the possible input to a custom derive, including structs and enums and types.
+- **`derive`** *(enabled by default)* — Data structures for representing the possible input to a derive macro, including structs and enums and types.
 - **`full`** — Data structures for representing the syntax tree of all valid Rust source code, including items and expressions.
 - **`parsing`** *(enabled by default)* — Ability to parse input tokens into a